baeyun/pregx/docs/DOCUMENTATION.md

 # API &amp; USE-CASE EXAMPLES

 ## getPostalCode()
 > Supports all global postal codes.
-That pattern by default matches five primary digits and allows the option of having a hyphen and four extended digits.
+Pattern by default matches five primary digits and allows the option of having a hyphen and four extended digits.
 This matches all postal codes, however it is possible for there to be a match of five digits that is not a zip code.
 ```javascript
 let str = `
 Postal Code Examples: